What are legal highs?

 What are research chemicals?

+This is the term used by suppliers to make them sound they legitimate.
+They are not for research purposes.
 There are several different kinds of legal highs, some are synthetic cannabis types, and others are stimulant powders which are for short hand known as research chemicals.
 Their action and harms are very unpredictable.
-Many headshops will not stock them but they can be bought from internet suppliers.
+Many headshops in the high street stock them and they can be bought from internet suppliers.